The Pacific to the Atlantic

 Our route took us on a complicated system of rivers and highways, the arteries and capillary networks of waterways that stretch across Canada.
 From the Pacific Ocean to the Atlantic Ocean, we paddled on historic voyageur routes and portaged hundreds of kilometres to connect the waterways.
 We did not have the assistance of a support vehicle following us.
-Our gear enabled us to camp along the shoreline, and we had prepared dehydrated food in advance to be shipped to us along our route.
+Our gear enabled us to camp along the shoreline and we had prepared dehydrated food in advance to be shipped to us along our route.
 We were completely self-sufficient, allowing us to paddle for many weeks at a time.
 Except for our designated route across Canada, we never had a daily plan in place.
 We had the freedom to get up when we wanted, eat when we became hungry and paddle where the waters flowed.
-We would go to bed each night, driven by the excitement of adventure that awaited us the next day!
+We would go to bed each night, driven by the joy and excitement of adventure that awaited us the next day!

 We decided to start at the nation’s capital and head east.
 We would complete that portion the first year, return home, then travel west to initiate the voyage back to the nation’s capital to finish.
 This is our route: